VladislavFitz/Visalto/README.md

 ![alt Visalto](Visalto/logo.png)

 Visalto is a lightweight framework for asynchronous image loading from the web or disk.
-It uses in-memory and disk caching.
+It provides in-memory and disk caching functionalities.
-Basic image loading looks as follows:
+The basic image loading looks as follows

 ```
 let url = URL(string: “example.com/test.jpg”)!